danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 }
 ```

 When the view is pressed, we check if there's an earlier registered press that should cause the new press to be handled as a double tap.
-If two presses happen within the `doubleTapTimeout`, we trigger a double tap, otherwise we set the `doubleTapDate` to the distant past to avoid a subsequent double tap.
+If two presses happen within the `doubleTapTimeout` time, we trigger a double tap, otherwise we set the `doubleTapDate` to the distant past to avoid a subsequent double tap.

-Now, this is technically not a double tap gesture, rather a double press.
+To be clear, this is technically not a double tap gesture, but rather a double press.
 However, rewriting it to behave as a double tap is a bit more complicated, so let's go with this for now.

-## How to handle long presses
+### How to handle long presses

 To handle long presses, we just have to detect how long a press event is being active.
-To implement this for our button style, first add this state:
+To implement this for our button style, first add this state to the style:

 ```swift
 @State